apache/skywalking/docs/en/protocols/HTTP-API-Protocol.md

 # HTTP API Protocol

-HTTP API Protocol defines the API data format, including api request and response data format.
+HTTP API Protocol defines the API data format, including API request and response data format.
 They use the HTTP1.1 wrapper of the official [SkyWalking Trace Data Protocol v3](Trace-Data-Protocol-v3.md).
 Read it for more details.

 ## Instance Management

-Detail information about data format can be found in [Instance Management](https://github.com/apache/skywalking-data-collect-protocol/blob/master/management/Management.proto).
+Detailed information about data format can be found in [Instance Management](https://github.com/apache/skywalking-data-collect-protocol/blob/master/management/Management.proto).

 - Report service instance properties